PRECISION MEDICINE SUMMIT: A HIMSS EVENT

 In this talk, we will present our methodology, planning and early findings of the implementation of precision medicine in a primary care setting.

 Take this opportunity to mingle with your peers in a relaxed setting to build relationships and establish future partnerships.
-Coffee will be served in the exhibit area so make sure to stop by our sponsor tables.

 The obstacles to personalized medicine include the high cost of precision cancer drugs, the challenge of getting patients fully engaged in their own care, a lack of mature, universal interoperability, and questions about the effectiveness of precision medicine interventions.
 This presentation will address these issues, concluding with a case report about Kathy Halamka, who was successfully treated for breast cancer with the help of several digital tools, include SHRINE, i2b2, and Clinical Query 2.